Home

 Select from the "Details" menu to get a data table or different diagrams.

-The applet is computing the distance of the Earth from the Sun (kilometers and Astronomical Units) using the 180 most important of 997 terms from the VSOP87 planetary theory.
-The accuracy of the Sun-Earth distance better than +/- 5
+The applet is computing the apparent distance of the Earth from the Sun (kilometers and Astronomical Units) using the 409 most important of 997 terms of the VSOP87 planetary theory.
+In 1850 to 2050, the mean absolute error of the Sun-Earth distance

 Select "Anomalistic" from the "Details" menu: